arun-gupta/arun-gupta.github.io/add-iam-role-to-eks/index.md

-# Add IAM users to Amazon EKS Cluster
+# Add IAM role to Amazon EKS Cluster

-This script shows how to attach an IAM role from a destination machine to access EKS cluster.
+This script shows how to attach an IAM role from a _destination_ machine to access EKS cluster created on a _master_ machine.

 ## Destination Machine